OptionalRule/optionalrule.github.io/_posts/2021-06-22-understanding-die-average-and-hitpoints.md

 ### D8 Done Wrong
 This is an example of the math where people can go wrong.
 Just dividing by 2 isn't an average and has the effect of assuming zero is included in the set of numbers, obviously that isn't true.
 (Even on a d10, as the 0 usually represents 10)
+{% include imageframe.html
+  figure_class="float-end ms-4"
+  src="/assets/img/skillcheck-480x363.jpg"
+  alt="A group of adventurers leaning over a table, seemingly confused by a map they are looking at" height="363" width="480" caption="Image credit Wizards of the Coast"
+ %}
 ```python
 # Quick pandas code
 # Using incorrect assumptions on 1d8